Back2Black Paris Festival

 PROGRAMME

-Agnes Nunes and Blick Bassy are two leading voices of contemporary Afro-soul.
+AGNES NUNES and BLICK BASSY – Two leading voices of contemporary Afro-soul.
 The Brazilian Agnes Nunes and the Cameroonian Blick Bassy will present an unprecedented encounter of ancestry and musical expression.
 She moves between musical genres such as MPB, forró and blues, while he blends the African music of the Bassa people with soul, electronic and folk influences.
 In this special performance, the artists will present their solo works and a vibrant and contemporary musical dialogue.

 Upon arriving in Paris, Back2Black affirms itself as an Afro-Brazilian Manifesto with a unique power to move and surprise Parisian audiences.
 Following the official celebrations of the Year of Brazil in France, the context is especially favourable for discovering deeper perspectives on Brazilian identity.